secretstartups/handbook/sales/field-operations/field-enablement/field-team-recognition/index.html.md

 The Quarterly MVP (most valuable person) program recognizes Field team members who have excelled in a given quarter – not only in revenue-generating activities like closing big deals, but also in exhibiting great behaviors and setting a positive example for other team members.

-The program recognizes one MVP per Field segment/CRO leader (5 total) and one "United Win" (cross-functional account team) each quarter.
+The program recognizes one MVP per CRO leader (7 total) and one "United Win" (cross-functional account team) each quarter.

+1. AMER MVP
+1. EMEA MVP
+1. APAC + Japan MVP
+1. Customer Success (CSM, SA, ProServ) MVP
+1. Partner MVP
+1. RSOE (Revenue Strategy, Operations & Enablement) MVP

 MVPs and the United Win account team are recognized by the CRO on the WW Field Org Call and they can enjoy a recognition dinner to celebrate their accomplishments with family and friends.
 Note: Field Communications work with the United Win account team to identify key cross-functional players in the win that should qualify for the recognition dinner.